Top 15 Popular Specflow Interview Questions

 Q #7) What are the limitations of Specflow or BDD in general?

-Answer: BDD, as the name itself implies, defines the behavior with the application which is essentially converting use cases to test scenarios.
+Answer: BDD, as the name itself implies, defines the behavior of the application which is essentially converting use cases to test scenarios.

-Hence the absence of stakeholders like a business, product and/or customers might impact the actual specifications that the developers are going to implement write tests for and hence it might result in not providing the actual value what it could have provided and had all the stakeholders were available while defining the scenarios.
+Hence the absence of stakeholders like a business, product, and/or customers might impact the actual specifications that the developers are going to implement write tests for and hence it might result in not providing the actual value that it could have provided and had all the stakeholders were available while defining the scenarios.

-Having said that most of the times pros outsmart the cons of BDD and is really a very helpful technique to test/validate the specifications.
-As it’s more or less language-agnostic since there are BDD frameworks available for almost all major programming languages like Cucumber for Java, RSpec for Ruby and Specflow for .NET.
+Having said that most of the time pros outsmart the cons of BDD and is a very helpful technique to test/validate the specifications.
+It’s more or less language-agnostic since there are BDD frameworks available for almost all major programming languages like Cucumber for Java, RSpec for Ruby, and Specflow for .NET.

 Q #8) What are Step Argument Transformations?